Academic Policies at John Cabot University in Rome

 1. Completion of a minimum of 60 credits, distributed according to the general requirements of the University and the major requirements.
 At least 30 credits, including the last 15, must be earned in residence at the University.

 2. A minimum grade point average of 2.00 with no more than one grade lower than C- in core courses required for the major.

+3. Payment of all financial obligations to the University.
 A B.A. degree may be completed after the granting of an A.A. degree once all of the additional B.A. degree requirements have been met, and on the condition that at least two additional semesters of coursework have been completed following the completion of the A.A. degree in question.

 Candidates for graduation must satisfy the general University and major requirements in effect at the time of their entry to the University.
 Students who are absent from the University for a period of one year or more may be required to resume under different graduation requirements upon their return.
 Students who require more than five years to complete their graduation requirements must meet the requirements in effect at the beginning of the fourth academic year prior to their graduation.

 The commencement ceremony at the close of the spring semester in May is the University’s public celebration of the accomplishments of its students.
 Only students who have completed all graduation requirements, or who have completed all but two courses of their graduation requirements and will complete those two courses by the end of the following summer sessions, will be allowed to participate in the ceremony.
 Students who complete graduation requirements at a time other than the end of a spring semester or the following summer sessions are encouraged to return to the University the following May to participate in the commencement ceremony.